HewlettPackard/oneview-sdk-ruby/spec/integration/README.md

    spec/integration/one_view_secrets.json
    ```

+These config files get loaded and create the following global variables:
+ - `$secrets`:
+ - `$config`: Config for connecting to OneView appliance
+ - `$client_120`: Client object pinned to API v120
+ - `$client`: Client object using latest API version supported by the appliance

 ## Running the tests
 The following command must run in your Ruby SDK root directory.
 Run `$ rake spec:integration`